Bluetooth modular motorcycle helmets have three things riders want – versatility, safety, and integrated comms.

 - Bluetooth 4.1 with better battery life than 3.0

 - A battery with a 10 hour talk time

 - 1,000-meter range with connections to up to four riders

 - An iOS and Android app with upgradeable firmware

 You can use the fully integrated set to make and receive calls, listen to music, take GPS directions, intercom with your riding buddies – as long as they all have a Sena set – and listen to FM radio.
 Pairing with your phone is really easy, too.

 In terms of quality, some users say the speakers can be a little quiet, but the overall sentiment is summed up with this review: “Phone calls are clear on both receiving and transmitting end and radio and nav synchronizing was a snap” (2).

-We’re confident in saying this is the best Bluetooth motorcycle helmet.
+The Bilt Techno 3.0 is a solid Bluetooth-enabled modular motorcycle helmet at a fair price.
 It’s road-safe and DOT-certified, and the Bluetooth is great quality.

 HJC i90 Solid Modular – The Best Bluetooth-Ready Modular Motorcycle Helmet